maximus-dr/kekstagram-react/README.md

 # kekstagram   :camera:

 ## Description
-This is the service for browsing and publishing images.
+This is a service for browsing and publishing images.

 ## You can try it locally
 Run